vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 For PUT, we need both the id and the object so we will have both `putf` and `bindJson` to get the values to pass to `putAction`.

-The id is needed for DELETE so we use `deletef`.
+For DELETE, the id is needed so we use `deletef`.

 | Format String | Type |
 | ----------- | ---- |